mazhf/MM-RNN/README.md

-# MM-RNN: A MultiModal RNN Framework for Precipitation Nowcasting
+# MM-RNN: A MultiModal RNN for Precipitation Nowcasting